- Kevin Smith

 Justin Long plays Wallace, a crass Los Angeles-based podcaster who hosts the “Not-See Party” (get it?—it’s a homonym for “Nazi Party”) alongside his best bud Teddy (Haley Joel Osment).
 Wallace travels around and meets bizarro people and then reports back to Teddy, who did not see them, and tries to explain just how bizarre these people were.
 Many laughs are had at the expense of others—take “The Kill Bill Kid,” an unfortunate loser from Canada who accidentally chops off his own leg while videotaping his sword swinging routine in his garage.
 His video becomes a YouTube sensation, and the despicable Wallace heads to the land of Canucks for an exclusive interview.
 “He turned down Oprah for me,” Wallace exclaims to his girlfriend Allison (Genesis Rodriguez), who he refuses to bring along, mostly because he likes to bed random female fans on the road.
 When Wallace arrives, however, he discovers “The Kill Bill Kid” has committed suicide, and now he must find an alternative interview subject.

 Veteran actor Parks, who often has a role in various Quentin Tarantino and Robert Rodriguez projects, gives a creepy and effective performance.
-But Long overacts in every scenes he’s in; and while he’s supposed to be an annoying egomaniac who receives his comeuppance, it’s grating nonetheless.
+But Long overacts in every scene he’s in, and even though he’s supposed to be an annoying egomaniac who receives his comeuppance, it’s grating nonetheless.
 If there’s one clever stroke beyond hiring Parks, it must be Smith’s choice of Fleetwood Mac’s thumping “Tusk” on the soundtrack in the climactic sequence—it’s a song that has a chanting tempo that fits this kind of unsettling material well.
 And cinematographer James Laxton gives Tusk a polished look, more so than any other Smith film.
-The problem is, the material never quite commits itself tonally.
-Some scenes feel like a grotesque chiller, others play like your usual Smith-brand comedy, and when Smith tries to combine these two tones the unbalanced result is more awkward than enjoyable.
-Above all, the whole thing feels like an inside joke dreamed up in a drug-fuelled haze, but the audiences isn’t in on the joke.
+The problem is that the material never quite commits itself tonally.
+Some scenes feel like a grotesque chiller, others play like your usual Smith-brand comedy.
+When Smith tries to combine these two tones, the unbalanced result is more awkward than enjoyable.
+Above all, the whole thing feels like an inside joke dreamed up in a drug-fuelled haze, but the audience isn’t in on the joke.